Public holidays in Ireland, a well earned day off for staff and a headache for payroll.

 - St Stephens Day – 26th December

-The following are not public holidays and should be treated as annual leave if not worked:
+However, the following are not public holidays and you should treat them as annual leave if not worked:

 - Good Friday